RSG97/web-dev-starter/README.md

 ## Running the Project

-To run the code, enter the following command into the search bar at the top of vscode window:
+To run the code, enter the following command into the search bar at the top of the vscode window:
 ```bash
 >Live Preview: Start Server
 ```